-Oil Flow Rate Settings by means Siemens SQM40.. actuator
+Oil Flow Rate Settings by means of Siemens SQM40.. actuator

-with the electrical panel open, prime the oil pump acting directly on the related CP contactor (see next picture): check the pump motor rotation and keep pressing for some seconds until the oil circuit is charged; Check the fan motor rotation (see page 19).
+with the electrical panel open, prime the oil pump acting directly on the related CP contactor (see next picture): check the pump motor rotation and keep pressing for some seconds until the oil circuit is charged;

-2 bleed the air from the M pressure gauge port (Fig. 6) by loosing the cap without removing it, then release the contactor.
+2 bleed the air from the M pressure gauge port by loosing the cap without removing it, then release the contactor.